What does the committee do?

 Until December 2018, he was Executive Director of Strategy and Improvement at the Care Inspectorate, Scotland’s largest scrutiny and improvement body.
-There, he was responsible for leading the Care Inspectorate’s improvement support activities across the care sector, and directs approaches to scrutiny methodology, intelligence, organisational development, corporate reporting, involving people who experience care in decisions, communications and policy development.
+There, he was responsible for leading the Care Inspectorate’s improvement support activities across the care sector, and directed approaches to scrutiny methodology, intelligence, organisational development, corporate reporting, involving people who experience care in decisions, communications and policy development.
 He co-led the development of Scotland’s Health and Social Care Standards, working with people who use and provide care to ensure these are outcomes-focused, based on human rights and wellbeing, and person-led.

 He is also a trustee of Luminate, Scotland’s creative aging organisation which supports arts involving and about age and older people.
 Before joining the Care Inspectorate in 2013, he worked in public affairs, communications, policy development, and as a trade union officer for the EIS, where he represented teachers in the workplace, including involving discrimination issues.

 Marsali has professional skills and experience as a local authority Social Worker and as a civil court Solicitor.